Catriona Sandilands

-Catriona Sandilands is a Canadian writer and scholar in the environmental humanities.
+Catriona Mortimer-Sandilands is a Canadian writer and scholar in the environmental humanities.
 She is most well known for her conception of queer ecology.
-She is currently a Professor in the Faculty of Environmental Studies at York University.
-She was a Canada Research Chair in Sustainability and Culture between 2004 and 2014.
-She was a Fellow of the Pierre Elliott Trudeau Foundation in 2016.
+As of 2026, she is a Professor in the Faculty of Environmental Studies at York University.
+Between 2004 and 2014, she was a Canada Research Chair in Sustainability and Culture.
+Sandilands served as president of the Association for the Study of Literature and Environment in 2015, and she was also a Fellow of the Pierre Elliott Trudeau Foundation in 2016.

-Sandilands served as president of the Association for the Study of Literature and Environment in 2015.
 She is also a past President of the Association for Literature, Environment, and Culture in Canada (ALECC) and the American Society for Literature and the Environment (ASLE).